gwbres/kernel-diffpatch/README.md

 ╰─$ patch -p1 < $kernel-diffpatch/patches/*.patch
 ```

+Obviously, this package does not garantee the patch serie will apply correctly.
+It is up to the user to:
+* provide all custom dependencies, needed by all new custom features
+* fix patch that would not apply

 You don't have to `diff` with Analog Devices's fork,
 you can use any remote linux kernel :
 ```shell